Large deviations for cluster size distributions in a continuous classical many-body system: Introduction

 for some $\nu\in(0,\infty)$.
 In this regime, the total entropy of the system is well approximated by the sum of the entropies of the clusters, and the excluded-volume effect between the clusters as well as the mixing entropy may be neglected.
 As a consequence, particles tend to favor one optimal cluster size, which depends on $\nu$ and may be infinite.

-In recent work \cite{CKMS10}, the free energy was analysed in the {\it coupled} dilute low-temperature limit
+In recent work \cite{CKMS10}, the free energy was analysed in the \textit{coupled} dilute low-temperature limit

 with some constant $\nu\in(0,\infty)$.
-It was found that the limiting free energy is a piecewise linear, continuous function of $\nu$ with at least one kink, i.e., non-differentiable point.
+It was found that the limiting free energy is a piecewise linear, continuous function of $\nu$ with at least one kink, that is, nondifferentiable point.
 Furthermore, there was a phenomenological discussion of the interplay between the limiting cluster distribution and the kinks in the limiting free energy, on base of a variational representation.
 See Section~\ref{sec-dilutelimit} for details.

 In the present paper, we go beyond \cite{CKMS10} by considering the physically relevant setting of a thermodynamic limit and by proving limit laws for the quantities of interest.
-That is, our two main purposes are \begin{itemize} \item[(i)] to derive, for fixed $\beta, \rho\in(0,\infty)$, a large deviations principle for the cluster size distribution in the thermodynamic limit in \eqref{thermolimit}, and \item[(ii)] to derive afterwards limit laws (laws of large numbers) for the cluster size distribution in the low-temperature dilute limit in \eqref{dilutelimit}. \end{itemize} In this way, we decouple the limit in \eqref{Ndilutelimit} into taking two separate limits, and we prove limit laws for the cluster sizes in this regime.
+That is, our two main purposes are: \begin{longlist}[(ii)] \item[(i)] to derive, for fixed $\beta, \rho\in(0,\infty)$, a large deviations principle for the cluster size distribution in the thermodynamic limit in \eqref{thermolimit}, and \item[(ii)] to derive afterwards limit laws (laws of large numbers) for the cluster size distribution in the low-temperature dilute limit in \eqref{dilutelimit}. \end{longlist} In this way, we decouple the limit in \eqref{Ndilutelimit} into taking two separate limits, and we prove limit laws for the cluster sizes in this regime.

 The organisation of Section~\ref{sec-Intro} is as follows.
 In Section~\ref{sec-model} we introduce our model and define the thermodynamic set-up.
 Our main result concerning the large deviations principle for the cluster size distribution is formulated in Section~\ref{sec-results}.
 The low-temperature dilute limit is discussed in Sections~\ref{sec-dilutelimit} and \ref{sec-Limitlaws}.
-Adopting additional, stronger assumptions we give in Section~\ref{sec-Uniform} bounds that are uniform in the temperature for dilute systems.
+Adopting additional, stronger assumptions we give in Section~\ref {sec-Uniform} bounds that are uniform in the temperature for dilute systems.
 Finally we discuss in Section~\ref{sec-physics} some mathematical and physical problems related to our results.